Rangers 0-1 Kilmarnock

 - From the section Scottish Premiership

-Former Rangers striker Kris Boyd scored to secure Kilmarnock's second win of the season against the Ibrox side.
+Former Rangers striker Kris Boyd scored to earn Kilmarnock's second win of the season against the Ibrox side.

-Boyd's second-half goal, his 15th in the league, condemned Rangers to their seventh defeat from 16 home league games.
+Boyd's second-half goal - his 15th in the league - condemned Rangers to their seventh defeat from 16 home league games.

-Russell Martin came closest to equalising for the home side, but hit the bar with a header from inside the area.
+Russell Martin came closest to equalising for the home side but hit the bar with a header from inside the area.

 The win moved Kilmarnock to within six points of fourth-placed Hibernian.